A Film by Debbie LeeKeenan • John Nimmo • Filiz Efe McKinney

 Official Trailer (3 minutes)

 A new film, Reflecting on Anti-bias Education in Action: The Early Years (48 minutes), produced by Debbie LeeKeenan and John Nimmo, features vignettes of anti-bias strategies in early childhood classrooms interspersed with teachers reflecting on their practice.
 Debbie and John partnered with filmmaker Filiz Efe McKinney of Brave Sprout Productions to create a film that shifts the focus away from the talking heads of experts and on to the voices of teachers committed to equity on a daily basis.
 By taking viewers into diverse early childhood classrooms, the film seeks to demonstrate the importance of teacher reflection on identity, context, and practice in anti-bias education and provides a much-needed resource for teacher education and professional development.
-The entire film has closed captions in English and Spanish, which can be turned on by clicking on the CC button to the bottom right of the screen.
-We will soon have Chinese captions.
+The entire film has closed captions in English, Spanish, and Chinese (simplified characters) which can be turned on by clicking on the CC button to the bottom right of the screen.

-There is no recipe, no model for doing anti-bias education.
-This approach involves critical thinking and a deep understanding of the complexity of the issues and your context.
+There is no “one way” to implement anti-bias education.
+The four anti-bias goals help guide the work.
+This approach involves critical thinking and a deep understanding of the complexity of the issues and the context of your community.
 The film is a provocation to generate dialogue about how to bring this approach into your practice.
 To further this conversation, we created a Guidebook, to provide additional resources and to pose provocations and questions for reflection about each vignette in the film.

 Louise Derman-Sparks is the film’s senior advisor.
 The film’s theoretical and research framework is based on her co-authored books, Anti-Bias Education for Our Children and Ourselves (with Julie Olsen-Edwards and Catherin Goins ) and Leading Anti-Bias Early Childhood Programs: A Guide for Change (with Debbie LeeKeenan and John Nimmo).